jon-harper/OmniBox-docs/docs/assembly_v2/psu_wiring.md

 !!! caution
     In this section you will need to crimp closed barrel connectors.
 If you have never performed crimping before, it is strongly recommended that you practice before proceeding.

-    Cablecraft has an excellent, [in-depth guide][crimp_guide] to crimping common terminal types.
+    Cablecraft has an excellent, [:material-book-open-variant: in-depth guide][crimp_guide] to crimping common terminal types.

 <figure markdown>
   [![illustration][intro]{width="480"}][intro]